merantix-momentum/squirrel-core/docs/usage/architecture_overview.rst

-A :py:class:`Catalog` contains zero to many :py:class:`CatalogSource`\s, each of which may be retrieved by an identifier (or a tuple of and identifier and the version, see :ref:`catalog` for more details). :py:class:`CatalogSource` contains all necessary information to instantiate an abject of type :py:class:`Driver`. :py:class:`Driver` may have a method :py:meth:`get_iter` which returns an object of type :py:class:`Composable` (which belongs to :ref:`iterstream` module). `train_data` is an iterable that generates items lazily in a
+A :py:class:`Catalog` contains zero to many :py:class:`CatalogSource`\s, each of which may be retrieved by an identifier (or a tuple of an identifier and the version, see :ref:`catalog` for more details). :py:class:`CatalogSource` contains all necessary information to instantiate an abject of type :py:class:`Driver`. :py:class:`Driver` may have a method :py:meth:`get_iter` which returns an object of type :py:class:`Composable` (which belongs to :ref:`iterstream` module). `train_data` is an iterable that generates items lazily in a